 Immersive Horror: An experience where a participant takes an active role in a narrative that is designed to evoke darker emotions such as fear, panic, or despair in the audience.
 Immersive horror started as an antithesis to the traditional haunted house.
 As participant looked for more evocative, personalized, and powerful frights, immersive horror creators expanded and innovated their experiences, adding in touch, interactivity, and exploratory elements (while not being extreme).
 Whether they are being scared or psychologically impacted like in JFI Productions‘ The Willows, immersive horror experiences look to create a potent emotional response for an audience member.
 These experiences are all horror themed, and while there are varying levels of contact, everything is simulated and theatrical.

-Extreme Horror (Extreme Immersive Horror): Extreme Horror experiences are narrative-focused experiences that utilize intense physicality or psychological horror to enhance the terror and add consequence to the story.
+Extreme Horror (Extreme Immersive Horror): A cinematic, theatrical, and physically or psychologically intense experience that actively engages participants through interactions, evocative themes, and/or strong narratives.
+They use their physicality or psychological horror to enhance the fear and add consequence to choices.
 Much like the Immersive Horror experiences that share their name, participants are given an active role in their story, allowing them to survive a horror movie.
 Whether the story requires guests to make choices or simply follow a linear narrative, the decisions made will have real consequences – which are made more meaningful with the backing of character motivations.
 For example, Hvrting’s Serialized Death utilized strong pacing, a narrative build-up, and emotional connections to characters prior to anything extreme occurring–and when it did, the full-contact elements only served to highlight the brutality and horror of the serial killers haunting these halls.
 Ultimately, these extreme horror experiences are not “torture for torture’s sake,” but rather, deep experiences that help audiences immerse themselves further by getting them out of their head and evoking an emotional response.

-Extreme Haunt: A themed haunted house with elements of brutal physicality, psychological horror, or tests of endurance.
+Extreme Haunt: A physically intense experience born from a haunted house that evokes a given theme through set design, scare-actors, costumes, and messiness, often with a focus on enduring or surviving the experience across various intensity levels.
 Much like the “haunts” that share their name, extreme haunts usually lack a strong narrative thread, but rather focus on one overall theme or multiple themed rooms, such as The Victim Experience’s focus on various themes of death and victimization.
 Sometimes these will even be a “extreme night,” which adds contact, actor touching, or blood/messiness to a normal haunted house for a single night, like High Desert’s Extreme Night.
 For the most intense extreme haunts, they become tests of endurance, forcing guests to survive an onslaught of ever-increasing tortures, like Faceless Ventures’ Cracked or Castle of Chaos’ Level 10 Krusebel.
 These tortures can be insanely difficult and only for the strong of body and mind.
 Those that survive carry the title of “I Survived” as a badge of honor.